The Kohn Algorithm on Denjoy-Carleman Classes

-In order to ensure that $C^\R_M (U)$ is a local ring, which is essential for the algebraic considerations that will follow, we must make an additional assumption on the sequence $M$ of bounds.
-The interested reader should consult \cite{thilliez} for more information on this assumption and its implications.
+In order to ensure closure under multiplication that makes $C^\R_M(U),$ $C_M(U),$ $C^\R_M (x_0),$ and $C_M (x_0)$ into rings, which is essential for the algebraic considerations that will follow, we must impose an additional condition on the sequence $M$ of bounds: